-For the safety of all patrons, bag checks will be conducted for general public attending the Anzac Day Dawn Service at the Cenotaph.
+Please note for the safety of all patrons, bag checks will be conducted on entry.

 Road Closures & Public Transport

-Special event clearway parking restrictions will also be in effect on most major roads throughout the city from 0530 until 1600hrs, meaning street parking will be very limited.
+Special event clearway parking restrictions will also be in effect on most major roads throughout the CDB, meaning street parking will be very limited.

-Buses to and from the city will be using alternate routes and stops between 0300 and 0400hrs while road closure are in place.
+Buses to and from the city will be using alternate routes and stops while road closures are in place.